 – Sponsored Content –

-Digital transformation is on the minds of executives at all types of for-profit organisations, and NFPs are faced with the same critical decision on how to evolve from manual processes to a completely digital organisation across all functions, including HR task like explaining the definition of a pay stub.
+Digital transformation is on the minds of executives at all types of for-profit organizations, and NFPs are faced with the same critical decision on how to evolve from manual processes to a completely digital organization across all functions, including HR task like explaining the definition of a pay stub.

 Technological advancements are often discussed through the lens of workforce planning, change management and training.
 However, one significant benefit that can often get missed is the data it can deliver to HR professionals.
 And how this data can help HR to spot trends, identify risks, improve productivity and improve the overall employee experience (EX).